Steve Coogan: Personal life

+Coogan was raised Catholic and identifies as an Irish Catholic, although he is an atheist.
+He described himself as "half-Irish" in an interview in 2020, and was granted an Irish passport in March 2023.

-Although raised Catholic, Coogan is now an atheist.
-A motoring enthusiast, he has owned a succession of Ferrari cars, but stopped buying them after realising that the depreciation and running costs were greater than hiring a private plane.
+A motoring enthusiast, he has owned a number of Ferraris, but ceased after calculating that the costs exceeded those of running a private plane.
 In February 2016, he was fined £670 and banned from driving for 28 days after being caught speeding in Brighton.
-In August 2019, he escaped the usual six-month ban for a further speeding offence by saying that his next TV series depended on his ability to drive; he was given a two-month ban and a £750 fine.
-He has been open about his struggle with depression and has said "I will always be a recovering addict".
+In August 2019, he escaped the usual six-month ban for a further speeding offence as his next TV series depended on his ability to drive; he was given a two-month ban and a £750 fine.
+He was again spared six penalty points and a six-month ban for speeding in February 2025, reduced to five points and two months as a longer ban would have prevented filming of a new series of The Trip, which would have affected the many people involved.

-Until 2017, Coogan resided in Ovingdean Grange in Ovingdean, East Sussex.

-Coogan's autobiography, Easily Distracted, was published in October 2015.

-Coogan announced, on an episode of The Late Late Show, in January 2019, that he was "half-way through" the process of applying for Irish citizenship.
+He has been open about his depression and past drug use.

 Political views

-Coogan supports the Labour Party.
+Coogan has supported the Labour Party, the Liberal Democrats and the Green Party.
 He believes that the Conservative Party think "people are plebs" and that "they like to pat people on the head".
-He voiced his support for abolishing the British monarchy in 2013.

-In August 2014, Coogan was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+In 2013, he voiced his support for abolishing the British monarchy.
+In August 2014, Coogan was one of 200 public figures to sign a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the Scottish independence referendum.

-In June 2017, Coogan endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
-He hosted a rally for Corbyn in Birmingham, opening by saying: "The Tory tactic was to try to make this a choice between Theresa May and Jeremy Corbyn, but this has backfired as people – and I readily admit to being one of them – have started to listen to what Jeremy Corbyn says rather than what other people have been saying about him."
+Coogan endorsed the Labour Party leader Jeremy Corbyn in the 2017 general election.
+He hosted a rally for Corbyn in Birmingham, saying: "The Tory tactic was to try to make this a choice between Theresa May and Jeremy Corbyn, but this has backfired as people – and I readily admit to being one of them – have started to listen to what Jeremy Corbyn says rather than what other people have been saying about him."
 In November 2019, along with other public figures, Coogan signed a letter defending Corbyn, describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 general election.
-In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
+In December 2019, along with 42 other cultural figures, Coogan signed a letter endorsing the Labour Party in the election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few".